How We Work Together

 1. Discovery Call (Free, 45-60 minutes)

-What happens: We dig into what's going on in your business.
-I ask questions about your operations, your challenges, what you've already tried, and what success would look like.
+We dig into what's actually going on in your business - your challenges, what you've already tried, and what success looks like.
 You get a chance to see how I think and whether my approach resonates.
+I'll give you my honest assessment of your situation, including whether I'm the right person to help.
+If I'm not, I'll tell you and point you toward someone who is.

 2. Proposal